m3h0w/revent/src/markdown-pages/principles.md

-1. **Emotional ownership
+# 1. Emotional ownership

-*Trusting and owning our experience.
+*Trusting and owning our experience.*